openedx/edx-proctoring/docs/testing/test_plan.md

     - [ ] Notification you that you are in a timed exam
     - [ ] A button to end the exam
     - [ ] A timer counting down from the correct `time allotted` for this exam
-- [ ] The timer should return with the correct value when you:
+- [ ] The timer should return with the correct value (meaning it continues to count down on the backend) when you:
     - [ ] Refresh the page
     - [ ] Navigate to other course content, then return to the exam
 - [ ] Click end my exam on the banner